 Preventing Sticking and Clumping

-• Stir the pasta immediately after adding it to the pot to break up any clumps.
+- Stir the pasta right after you put it in to break up clumps.

 Detailed Recipe Section